 If I’m sharing with children, I use the Wordless Book.
 You can order from Child Evangelism Fellowship, here.
 There are several ways to make them, but you can make a very simple one with these directions.

-Not everyone we share the gospel with is going to choose to give their lives to Christ.
-That’s OK.
-We do what we know God wants us to do, and we leave the results in His hands.
+Not everyone we share the gospel with is going to give their lives to Christ.
+Although it’s difficult to accept, we leave the results in His hands.
 We plant a seed or water one that someone else planted.
 The bottom line, if they don’t choose Christ, they aren’t rejecting us, they are rejecting Christ.
 And that is so terribly sad.

 In the same way, there is joy in the presence of God’s angels when even one sinner repents.
 (Luke 15:10)